hdelva/fosite/thesis/report.md

 ## Name Resolution

-Namespaces by themselves aren't enough to implement all the name resolution behavior; name resolution uses several different namespaces.
+Namespaces by themselves aren't enough to implement all the name resolution behavior; name resolution uses several namespaces.
 It's possible that a variable is sometimes uninitialized in a namespace, in which case resolution can continue using another namespace.
 The unresolved paths are carried over to the resolution in the next namespace.
 All returned mappings have their paths merged with the unresolved paths to reflect the fact that name resolution continued in the next namespace.
 Algorithm \ref{alg:chain} illustrates the general method of name resolution, the `next_namespace` function depends on the kind of name being resolved.
 An error is emitted if `unresolved` is not empty and there are no more namespaces to try.

 \begin{algorithm}
     \caption{Resolve}\label{alg:chain}